semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 To configure Semgrep PR comments in your Bitbucket PRs, follow the steps described in the subsections below.

-##### Creating personal access token
+##### Creating a personal access token

 Create a personal access token to authenticate to the Bitbucket API.
-There are two ways in which you can create personal access token dependining on the Bitbucket plan you use:
+There are two ways in which you can create personal access tokens depending on the Bitbucket plan you use:

-- **Workspace access token**: If you use Bitbucket Cloud Premium plan, you can create a workspace access token.
-This option saves your time because you can create one access token for all repositories in the workspace.
+- **Workspace access token**: If you use the Bitbucket Cloud Premium plan, you can create a workspace access token.
+This option saves time because you can create one access token for all repositories in the workspace.
 See [Creating a workspace access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-and-adding-a-workspace-access-token).
-- **Repository access token**: If you are **not** using Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
+- **Repository access token**: If you are **not** using the Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
 See [Creating a repository access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-and-adding-a-repository-access-token).

 ###### Creating and adding a workspace access token

 :::info Prerequisite
-Use the procedure described in this section if you use **Bitbucket Cloud Premium** plan.
-If you are **not** using Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
+Use the procedure described in this section if you use the **Bitbucket Cloud Premium** plan.
+If you are **not** using the Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
 See [Creating a repository access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-and-adding-a-repository-access-token).
 :::

-Create a workspace access token in Bitbucket (only available if you have Bitbucket Cloud Premium plan).
+Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Follow the instructions in [Create a Workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/).
-Alternatively, follow these steps to create workspace access token:
+Alternatively, follow these steps to create a workspace access token:

-1. In Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
+1. In the Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
 1. Click **Workspace settings** > **Access tokens**.
 1. Click **Create Workspace Access Token**.
 1. Create a token name.
 Note: As Semgrep comments to your PRs, use **Semgrep** as the name for this token.
-1. Under **Scopes**, select the **Read**, **Write** permissions for pull requests.
+1. Under **Scopes**, select the **Read**, and **Write** permissions for pull requests.
 1. Click **Create**.
 1. Copy the value of the workspace access token, and then click **Close**.
 1. Click **Workspace variables**.
 1. Create a new workspace variable by entering **PAT** into the **Name** field, and then paste the workspace access token in the **Value** field.
 1. Enable the **Secured** option, and then click **Add**.

-Create and add a `SEMGREP_APP_TOKEN` to establish the communication betweeen your workspace and Semgrep Cloud Platform by following these steps:
+Create and add a `SEMGREP_APP_TOKEN` to establish the communication between your workspace and the Semgrep Cloud Platform by following these steps:

 1. Create `SEMGREP_APP_TOKEN` by following the [Creating a `SEMGREP_APP_TOKEN`](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-semgrep_app_token) documentation.
-Copy the value of the token created in Semgrep Cloud Platform.
+Copy the value of the token created in the Semgrep Cloud Platform.
-1. In Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
+1. In the Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
 1. Click **Workspace settings** > **Access tokens**.
 1. Click **Create Workspace Access Token**.
 1. Create a new workspace variable by entering **SEMGREP_APP_TOKEN** into the **Name** field, and then paste the value of the token in the **Value** field.